SonaHakobyan/aca-csharp-2023/interoperable-libraries/assignment.md

 #### Additional notes

-- Refer to Microsoft Documentation for compiling commands.
+- Refer to Microsoft Documentation for compiling commands
 - Feel free to make necessary changes to given examples if needed
 - Try to integrate types written in any other .net-compliant language into your project